gcanti/io-ts/Decoder.md

     }
   //        v--- tag name
 > = D.sum('type')({
   //             +----- all union members in the dictionary must own a field named like the chosen tag ("type" in this case)
   //             |
   //             v               v----- this value must be equal to its corresponding dictionary key ("A" in this case)
-  A: D.type({ type: D.literal('A'), a: D.string }),
+  A: D.struct({ type: D.literal('A'), a: D.string }),
   //                             v----- this value must be equal to its corresponding dictionary key ("B" in this case)
-  B: D.type({ type: D.literal('B'), b: D.number })
+  B: D.struct({ type: D.literal('B'), b: D.number })
 })
 ```